 Jonny Lee Miller first gained international attention with his performance as the drug-addicted punk, Sick Boy, in Danny Boyle’s drama, “Trainspotting,” with Ewan McGregor.
 Twenty years later, Miller reprised his role as Sick Boy in “T2: Trainspotting 2,” Danny Boyle’s sequel to the cult classic, which was filmed in the UK this summer.

 Also, he starred in the true-life drama “The Flying Scotsman,” receiving Scottish BAFTA Award and London Film Critics Circle Award nominations for his portrayal of the innovative but troubled racing cyclist Graeme Obree.
 His additional film credits include Alan Rudolph’s “Afterglow,” Gillies MacKinnon’s “Behind the Lines,” “Plunkett & Macleane,” “Mansfield Park,” Woody Allen’s “Melinda and Melinda,” and “Aeon Flux.”
-Most recently, Miller appeared in Tim Burton’s “Dark Shadows,” opposite Johnny Depp.
-Later this year, Miller will star in Neil Jordan’s vampire thriller “Byzantium,” with Gemma Arterton and Saoirse Ronan.
+In 2012, Miller appeared in Tim Burton’s “Dark Shadows” opposite Johnny Depp, and starred in Neil Jordan’s vampire thriller “Byzantium,” with Gemma Arterton and Saoirse Ronan.

 In 2011, Miller starred in the world premiere of “Frankenstein,” a new play based on Mary Shelley’s classic story, presented at London’s National Theatre under the direction of Danny Boyle.
 Miller won an Olivier and Evening Standard Award for his performance, shared with Benedict Cumberbatch with whom he alternated in the roles of Victor Frankenstein and the Creature.